Robotics Simulation

 What Is Robot Simulation?

-Physical AI-powered robots need to autonomously sense, plan, and perform complex tasks in the physical world.
+Physical AI-powered robots and robot fleets need to autonomously sense, plan, and perform complex tasks in the physical world.
 These include transporting and manipulating objects safely and efficiently in dynamic and unpredictable environments.

 To achieve this level of autonomy, a "sim-first" approach is required.

 Robot simulation lets robotics developers train, simulate, and validate these advanced systems through virtual robot learning and testing.
+This sim-first approach also applies to multi-robot fleet testing and enables autonomous systems to understand and interact with industrial facilities based on real-time production data, sensor inputs, and reasoning.
 It all happens in physics-based digital representations of environments, such as warehouses and factories, prior to deployment.

 Why Simulate?